osingaatje/ut-master-thesis/rt.typ

 = Related work <relatedwork>
+In order to answer research questions *RQ1* until *RQ4*, we conducted a small-scale literary study, collecting works from sources such as Google Scholar#footnote(link("https://scholar.google.com/")) and ResearchGate#footnote(link("https://www.researchgate.net"))

 Work @Hosseinibaghdadabadi2023 @anas2021 @batmaz2010 @Bian2019 @Bian2020 @Foss2022 @Jebli2023 @Modi2021 @Ali2007 @Ali2007b @thomas2006 @thomas2004 @thomas2009 @thomas2008 @Striewe2011 @Smith2013

 More focused on interactivity: @Foss2022b

 Work on AI @Bouali2025 @Stikkolorum2019

-(nondeterminism of AI @he2025 @brenndoerfer2025 @atil2025 + counterarg: inherent lack of transparency, risks of nondeterminism in grading (see sources) == bad because same solution might not give same grade), lack of consistency (contexxt window, importance of reducing prompt length, ...)
+Nondeterminism of AI @he2025 @brenndoerfer2025 @atil2025 + counterarg: inherent lack of transparency, risks of nondeterminism in grading (see sources) == bad because same solution might not give same grade), lack of consistency (contexxt window, importance of reducing prompt length, ...)

+Further proof of unreliability of using Large Language Models (LLMs) for automatic grading: "In the evaluation based on UC4, GPT deducts points for missing relationships between specified actors and use cases, but theses relationships existed in the UML use case" #cite(<Wang2025>, supplement: "p.13"), and "While the models would provide a final score as requested in the prompt’s response format, this  core often did not match the actual sum of points awarded in their criterion-by-criterion assessment.#cite(<Bouali2025>, supplement: "p.164").
+Bouali et al. identify the problem perfectly, stating that "This discrepancy can be attributed to the autoregressive nature of LLMs, where they generate responses token by token".

+I believe that the observation from #cite(<Bouali2025>, form: "prose") highlights the underlying problem of using LLMs for automatic grading.
+Because these models are in their very essence based on predicting tokens @Ferraris2025, there is no formal guarantee that grades are produced with accuracy.
+The fact that LLMs produce grades that correlate with human grading does not mean that this grading is done in a fair, consistent, or reliable manner.

 Experience on TAs @Ahmed2024